 Certainly I am not a great writer, at least so far!
 I do hope one day I can get up enough courage to be comfortable enough to write my own story, it would not be fiction.
 But not yet.
 My fictitious characters and their story lines are enough for now.

 Of course, I do sell my books.
 Every book that sells leaves me with a great sense of accomplishment and pride.
-I feel stronger, more valued, that I have contributed to this world, even if in this small way, giving my readers a good fun story to read and helping me to heal along the way.
+I feel stronger, more valued, that I have contributed to this world, even if in this small way, giving my readers a good fun story to read helps me to heal along the way.

 Even if you don’t want to write as extensively as I have, writing about any unresolved issues can help you.
 Writing helps you express your deepest thoughts, fears, and hurts.
 Some people discard these musings once written, thereby tossing all the pain and hurt away symbolically.
 Of course, if you’re not ready to be rid of your writing, or if you wish to keep it or continue to work on it, put it somewhere private, these are your thoughts and feelings.
 During your thinking and writing exercise, you just might find healing like I did.
 It really works.